 They are presented live by accredited Family Mental Wealth team members, and feature video contributions from Dr Joshua Harwood, Dr Elizabeth McNaught, and Dr Faith Orchard.

 N.B.
 These multi-media presentations will be tailored specifically to the needs of the attendees, using language and style that is appropriate for them.

-(For students Year 9 upwards, teachers, other pastoral staff, or parents/carers.)
+(For students Year 9 upwards, teachers, other pastoral staff, and parents/carers.)

-Set in the context of real-life inspirational stories of recovery from mental ill-health, we explore how we might build mentally healthy lives, avoiding the development of ill-health such as anxiety, depression or eating disorders.
-We explore how we might develop protective factors which will reduce the impact of three of the most common risk factors for mental ill-health:
+Set in the context of real-life inspirational stories of recovery from mental ill-health, we explore how we might build mentally healthy lives, through reducing the impact of risk factors that might otherwise lead to anxiety, depression or eating disorders.
+We explore how we might develop protective factors that will reduce the impact of three of the most common risk factors for mental ill-health: